cloudwatt/applications/bundle-xenial-icehrm/README_EN.md

 ### You do not have a way to create the stack from the console?

  We do indeed!
-Using the console, you can deploy GoCD:
+Using the console, you can deploy iceHRM:

  1. Go the Cloudwatt Github in the [applications/bundle-xenial-icehrm](https://github.com/cloudwatt/applications/tree/master/bundle-xenial-icehrm) repository
  2. Click on the file named `bundle-xenial-icehrm.heat.yml`